nixworks/public/news/2007/09/27/index.md

 ##### Corruption Perceptions Index
 ### [ The Corruption Perceptions Index, a survey by Transparency International, is conducted into the most and least corrupt countries in the world, ranking 180 countries.
 (Wikinews) ](/news/2007/09/27/the-corruption-perceptions-index-a-survey-by-transparency-international-is-conducted-into-the-most-and-least-corrupt-countries-in-the-wor.md)
-_Context: Corruption Perceptions Index, Transparency International, (Wikinews), corruption_
+_Context: (Wikinews), corruption, Transparency International, Corruption Perceptions Index_

 ##### Gaza Strip
 ### [ Israeli forces pull back from the Northern Gaza Strip after a two day raid that was prompted by the firing of Qassam rockets and mortar shells into Israel.
 The raid left 11 Palestinians, including civilians and members of Hamas and the Army of Islam, dead and 20 wounded. ](/news/2007/09/27/israeli-forces-pull-back-from-the-northern-gaza-strip-after-a-two-day-raid-that-was-prompted-by-the-firing-of-qassam-rockets-and-mortar-she.md)